softwaremill/meerkat/ReadMe.md

 ## Introduction
 This project, initiated within the DevOps inter-project space at SoftwareMill, aims to provide a ready-to-deploy configuration based on OpenTelemetry for JVM applications.
-The Observability Starter Kit is designed to be easily implemented and extended to meet the specific needs of various projects.
+The Observability Starter Kit is designed to be easily implemented and extended to meet the specific, observability needs for JVM applications.

+**This starter kit is intended for developers and DevOps professionals who wish to implement observability into their JVM-based applications using Kubernetes.**

 ## Why Observability and OpenTelemetry?